Shehryar Zaidi

 Shehryar Zaidi is a veteran Pakistani television actor.
 He is known for his acting in dramas for PTV Home and other networks.

 Career

 He has appeared in a variety of television dramas and musical shows.
 He has worked with some big names of Pakistani industry.
 Mostly he has had roles where he has complex relationships with his children in these dramas.
 He has worked the most with Ismat Zaidi.
 He is famous for his role of Farooq in Sehra Main Safar, in which he has acted as the brother of Lubna Aslam, uncle of Ali Kazmi, and father of Zarnish Khan.

+Shehryar Zaidi, together with his wife Nayyara Noor, did a music album released in 1988 by EMI Pakistan called Yaadon Ke Saaye.
+On this album, Shehryar Zaidi was the music composer.